xdien/cipher/README.md

 ## Overview

 Byterover Cipher is an opensource memory layer specifically designed for coding agents.
-Compatible with **Cursor, Windsurf, Claude Code, Cline, Claude Desktop, Gemini CLI, AWS's Kiro, VS Code, Roo Code, Trae, Amp Code and Warp** through MCP, and coding agents, such as **Kimi K2**. (see more on [examples](./examples))
+Compatible with **Cursor, Codex, Claude Code, Windsurf, Cline, Claude Desktop, Gemini CLI, AWS's Kiro, VS Code, Roo Code, Trae, Amp Code and Warp** through MCP, and coding agents, such as **Kimi K2**. (see more on [examples](./examples))

 Built by [Byterover team](https://byterover.dev/)